-Submitted by Charlotte Wile - July 16, 2002
+Submitted by DNB Staff - July 16, 2002

-Following is my summary of theory discussions that took place at the symposium “Symbols of Our Community…Moving Forward with Motif,” August 2-5, 2001 at The Ohio State University.
+Following is a summary of theory discussions that took place at the symposium “Symbols of Our Community…Moving Forward with Motif,” August 2-5, 2001 at The Ohio State University.
 The write-up is based on notes taken by Jane Dulieu and videotapes of the theory sessions.
 It also contains addendum added by participants after the Symposium.
 These postscripts are shown in orange lettering.
 Example labels (e.g., Ex.
 1a) refer to notation at the bottom of each discussion.

 DISCUSSION 1: TRAVELING